IHDE-Alliance/ISTP_metadata/docs/source/03_metadata-global-attributes.md

 (**_Optional, required by Cluster_**.)
 Version of the software that generated the data file.

 ### Source_name
 (**_Required_**.)
 This attribute identifies the mission or investigation that contains the sensors.
 For ISTP, this is the mission name for spacecraft missions or the investigation name for ground-based or theory investigations.
 Both a short name (used in `Logical_source` and in the filename) and a long name (used in `Logical_source_description`) separated by `>` are required.
-This attribute should be single valued.
+This attribute should be single-valued.
 Examples:

 - `"GEOTAIL>Geomagnetic Tail"`
 - `"WIND>Wind Interplanetary Plasma Laboratory"`